20 Assessing the Modeling Conditions

 Figure 20.2: Examples of trends in a time-series plot of the residuals.
 Such trends indicate the data is not consistent with the condition that the errors are independent of one another.

-Instead, if the data were consistent with the condition of independence on the error terms, we would expect to see a plot similar to Figure 20.3.
-Notice there are no trends in the location or spread of the residuals.
+Instead, if the data is consistent with the condition of independence on the error terms, we would expect to see a plot similar to Figure 20.3.
+Notice there are no trends in the location or spread of the residuals over time.

 Line plot of residuals over time; there are no trends in the location or spread.

-Figure 20.3: Example of a time-series plot of residuals which shows no trends in location or spread.
-This is consistent with what we would expect if the condition of independence among errors were satisfied.
+Figure 20.3: Example of a time-series plot of residuals that shows no trends in location or spread.
+This is consistent with what we would expect if the condition of independence among errors is satisfied.

 Line plot of residuals against time; no clear trends in the location or spread are visible.